 Roofing including roof space

 Repair category 1

 Notes No significant defects were noted at the time of inspection.
 Roofing contractors recommend that roof coverings are inspected regularly in order to ensure they remain watertight.

-Rainwater fittings
+The attic ventilation appears limited.

-Repair category 1

-Notes Within the limitations of our inspection rainwater goods were seen to be free from significant defect.
+Rainwater fittings Repair category 1 Notes Within the limitations of our inspection rainwater goods were seen to be free from significant defect.
+We would highlight that it was not raining at the time of our inspection and we would recommend that all rainwater fittings be inspected during heavy rainfall in order to ensure they are free from defect.